arthurEpfl/CMU_MovieCorpus_Data_Analysis/README.md

 ## Methods

-1. **Data Collection and Cleaning**: Gather additional datasets from sources like Kaggle and clean the data to ensure consistency and accuracy.
-This includes handling missing values and converting data types.
+1. **Data Collection and Cleaning**:
+   - Gather additional datasets from sources like Kaggle (IMDb 5000).
+   - Clean the data to ensure consistency and accuracy.
+   - Handle missing values using imputation techniques.
+   - Convert data types to appropriate formats for analysis (dictionnary and lists)

-2. **Data Scraping**: Use the ImdbScraper class to scrape additional data from IMDB, extracting useful information such as revenue, budget, and ratings.
+2. **Data Scraping**:
+   - Use the `ImdbScraper` class to scrape additional data from IMDB.
+   - Extract useful information such as revenue, budget, and ratings.
+   - Store the scraped data in a structured format for further processing.

-3. **Data Merging**: Merge the collected datasets with the IMDB data to create a comprehensive dataset for analysis, ensuring that different versions of movies are accounted for.
+3. **Data Merging**:
+   - Merge the collected datasets with the IMDB data.
+   - Ensure that different versions of movies are accounted for.
+   - Resolve any conflicts or duplicates during the merging process.

-4. **Exploratory Data Analysis (EDA)**: Perform EDA to understand the distribution and characteristics of the data, including checking for duplicates and missing values.
+4. **Exploratory Data Analysis (EDA)**:
+   - Perform EDA to understand the distribution and characteristics of the data.
+   - Check for duplicates and missing values.
+   - Use summary statistics and visualizations to explore data patterns.

-5. **Text Preprocessing**: Apply natural language processing (NLP) techniques to clean and preprocess plot summaries, including tokenization, stopword removal, and lemmatization.
+5. **Text Preprocessing**:
+   - Apply natural language processing (NLP) techniques to clean and preprocess plot summaries.
+   - Tokenize the text into individual words or phrases.
+   - Remove stopwords to focus on meaningful words.
+   - Perform lemmatization to reduce words to their base forms.

-6. **Narrative Archetype Classification**: Use NLP techniques to classify plot summaries into various narrative archetypes.
+6. **Narrative Archetype Classification**:
+   - Use NLP techniques to classify plot summaries into various narrative archetypes.
+   - Implement machine learning models such as Naive Bayes or SVM for classification.
+   - Train the models on labeled data and evaluate their performance.

+7. **Clustering**:
+   - Apply clustering algorithms to group movies based on narrative structures and other features.
+   - Use techniques like K-means, hierarchical clustering, or DBSCAN.
+   - Analyze the clusters to identify common patterns and trends.

+8. **Statistical Analysis**:
-7. **Statistical Analysis**: Use statistical methods to compare the box office revenue of movies with different narrative structures and to identify trends over different time periods.
+   - Use statistical methods to compare the box office revenue of movies with different narrative structures.
+   - Conduct hypothesis testing to identify significant differences.
+   - Analyze trends over different time periods using time series analysis.

+9. **Visualization**:
-8. **Visualization**: Create visualizations to illustrate the findings and provide insights into the data, such as bar plots, line plots, and stacked bar plots for genres and narrative archetypes.
+   - Create visualizations to illustrate the findings and provide insights into the data.
+   - Use bar plots, line plots, and stacked bar plots for genres and narrative archetypes.
-9. **Machine Learning**: Build predictive models to identify key factors contributing to the success of movies with different narrative structures, using features engineered from the data.
+   - Employ tools like Matplotlib, Seaborn, or Plotly for visualization.

-10. **Temporal Analysis**: Analyze how the popularity of different plot structures and narrative formulas has evolved over different time periods and across genres.
+10. **Temporal Analysis**:
+    - Analyze how the popularity of different plot structures and narrative formulas has evolved over different time periods and across genres.
+    - Use time series analysis techniques to identify trends and patterns.
+    - Visualize the temporal changes using line plots or heatmaps.

-## Proposed Timeline
+## Proposed Timeline and Organisation within the team
-- **Week 1 (16.11.2024-22.11.2024)**: Finalize data collection, preprocessing, cleaning and finalize the first visualisations.
+- **Week 1 (16.11.2024-22.11.2024)**:
+  - Finalize data collection, preprocessing, cleaning, scraping, and merging.
+  - Finalize initial visualizations.

+- **Week 2 (23.11.2024-29.11.2024)**:
+  - Scrape additional data from IMDB using the ImdbScraper class.
-- **Week 2 (23.11.2024-29.11.2024)**: Narrative Archetype Classification, using NLP techniques to classify plot summaries into various narrative archetypes.
+  - Classify plot summaries into various narrative archetypes using NLP techniques.

 - **29.11.2024** : Homework 2 to be submitted.

-- **Week 3 (30.11.2024-06.12.2024)** Statistical Analysis,
+- **Week 3 (30.11.2024-06.12.2024)**
-using statistical methods to compare the box office revenue of movies with different narrative structures and to identify trends over different time periods.
+  - Perform statistical analysis to compare the box office revenue of movies with different narrative structures and identify trends over different time periods.

-- **Week 4 (07.12.2024-13.12.2024)** Visualization,
+- **Week 4 (07.12.2024-13.12.2024)**
-creating visualizations to illustrate the findings and provide insights into the data, such as bar plots, line plots, and stacked bar plots for genres and narrative archetypes.
+  - Create visualizations to illustrate the findings and provide insights into the data, such as bar plots, line plots, and stacked bar plots for genres and narrative archetypes.

-- **Week 5 (14.12.2024-20.12.2024)** Temporal Analysis,
+- **Week 5 (14.12.2024-20.12.2024)**
-analyzing how the popularity of different plot structures and narrative formulas has evolved over different time periods and across genres.
-Finalisation of project structure and design.
+  - Analyze how the popularity of different plot structures and narrative formulas has evolved over different time periods and across genres.
+  - Finalize the project structure, overall comments, interpretation and design.

 - **20.12.2024** : Project to be submitted.

-## Organization Within the Team

--Finalize data collection, preprocessing, cleaning, scraping and merging : Anders & Malak

--Scrape additional data from IMDB using the ImdbScraper class : Malak

--Classify plot summaries into various narrative archetypes using NLP techniques : Adam & Arthur

--Perform statistical analysis to compare the box office revenue of movies with different narrative structures and identify trends over different time periods : Adam & Arthur

--Create visualizations to illustrate the findings and provide insights into the data, such as bar plots, line plots, and stacked bar plots for genres and narrative archetypes : Sven

--Analyze how the popularity of different plot structures and narrative formulas has evolved over different time periods and across genres, finalize the project structure and design : Anders & Sven